biotite-dev/ammolite/doc/index.rst

 Without this statement the following commands to *PyMOL* might lead to crashes.
-:func:`setup_parameters()` sets *PyMOL* parameters that are necessary for *Ammolite* to interact properly with *PyMOL*.
+:func:`setup_parameters()` sets *PyMOL* parameters that are necessary for *Bioview* to interact properly with *PyMOL*.

 .. autofunction:: setup_parameters

-For further demonstrations, on how to use object-oriented *PyMOL* with interactive Python in combination with *Ammolite*, have a look at the `example Jupyter notebooks <https://github.com/biotite-dev/ammolite/tree/master/doc/examples>`_.
+For further demonstrations, on how to use object-oriented *PyMOL* with interactive Python in combination with *Bioview*, have a look at the `example Jupyter notebooks <https://github.com/biotite-dev/bioview/tree/master/doc/examples>`_.

 |